natronics/JSBSim-Manager/README.markdown

 ## Build JSBSim Case

 JSBSim needs several files in directories with a particular file structure.
-We simply write the files above to the filesystem apropriate places.
+We simply write the files above to the filesystem appropriate places.
 A generic `run.xml` and `init.xml` files are already here.
 They're almost completely independent from the rocket definitions, the only thing "hard coded" is the name of the rocket (which has to match the filename).